kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-12-the-maasai-market.md

 experience:
   what_to_see:
-    - paragraph: "<b>Fabrics</b> the fabrics are well colorfuly painted, drawn wild African creatures mostly found in most safari prolific national parks.
+    - paragraph: "<b>Fabrics</b> the fabrics are well colorfully painted, drawn wild African creatures mostly found in most safari prolific national parks.
 The place is in deed a gigantic craft galore in Arusha, a cultural blend of different Tanzanian societies with their diversities intact."

     - paragraph: "<b>Cultural sandals</b>These are leathered type of simple sandals supplied with beads decorated around them.
 Designed & crafted by the maasai to cruise miles of land with cattles to feed  and protect from wild animals.
-When you try them on, they always tend to grant you an appeal of their own; That of a maassai warrior."
+When you try them on, they always tend to grant you an appeal of their own; That of a maasai warrior."

     - paragraph: "<b>Bead Works</b> These are  creative works done by most women in Maasai market... yes! you heard it right, Tanzania women are taking the initiatives to exploit the same opportunities men do .
-You will see their handywork in sandals, handbags, maasai fabrics, necklaces, earings, bracelets, cups, and photo frames"
+You will see their handiwork in sandals, handbags, maasai fabrics, necklaces, earrings, bracelets, cups, and photo frames"

-    - paragraph: "<b>Coconut wood carvings</b> Passionately having coconut shells that are well scrubbed and cut to be designed into different shapes like earings and necklaces."
+    - paragraph: "<b>Coconut wood carvings</b> Passionately having coconut shells that are well scrubbed and cut to be designed into different shapes like earrings and necklaces."

     - paragraph: "<b>Batik wall hangings</b> These are made of fabrics dyed in different colors to giving the artistic feel that draws attention to its colorfulness."